What is the difference between the Catholic religion and the Church of Jesus Christ of Latter-Day Saints?

 2. Baptism

-Members of our faith can be baptized at age 8 and older.
-We perform baptisms only by full immersion in the water by a male figure in the church, who is a worthy holder of the Priesthood, the power and authority of God.
-Members of the Catholic church can be baptized at any age by way of sprinkling, pouring, or full immersion in the water, done by the Priest.
+Members of The Church of Jesus Christ of Latter-day Saints can be baptized at age 8 and older.
+We perform baptisms only by full immersion in the water by a male figure in the Church, who is a worthy holder of the priesthood, or the power and authority of God, followed by giving the gift of the Holy Ghost to whoever was baptized.

 3. Scriptures